 Oxfordshire County Council, Connecting Oxford

-See other examples of connectors here
+See other examples of active-travel filters here

 London Living Streets Evaporating traffic?
 Impact of low traffic neighbourhoods on main roads

 Headington Liveable Streets was formed in May 2020 by residents from across Headington who share an interest in reducing traffic in the area and are inspired by the model of low-traffic neighbourhoods.

 We want to build a wide, community-led movement that

 - Engages Headington residents